joedolson/my-calendar/src/readme.txt

 == Changelog ==

+= 3.0.4 =

+* Bug fix: aria-current test was broken for current date

 = 3.0.3 =

 * Bug fix: Category key needed to use a 'WHERE' not an 'AND'; broke output if limiting by category